-The sound power levels used for each source are derived from on-site measurements and Gradient Wind's experience with similar projects.
+The sound power levels used for each source are derived from on-site measurements.
 The following assumptions have been made in the analysis:

-- (i) Truck/vehicle movements for daytime and evening/nighttime periods are summarized in Section 4.4. - (ii) Truck/vehicle movements are assumed to have an average 10 km/h travel speed. - (iii) Source operational frequency for daytime and evening/nighttime periods are summarized in Section 4.4. - (iv) Sound data for stationary noise sources is based on Gradient Wind's experience with similar sources, tuned for correlation with measured data.
+- (i) Truck/vehicle movements for daytime and evening/nighttime periods are summarized in Section 4.4. - (ii) Truck/vehicle movements are assumed to have an average 10 km/h travel speed. - (iii) Source operational frequency for daytime and evening/nighttime periods are summarized in Section 4.4. - (iv) Sound data for stationary noise sources is based on measured data.